Aladi Aruna: DMK

 He participated in and led various agitations against Hindi during 1962 - 1967, was imprisoned for more than a year during that Anti Hindi Movement.
-He organized Beedi rollers of Tirunelveli to come under a forum and made them powerful.
+He organized Beedi rollers of Tirunelveli to come under a forum.
 It is his efforts that got the beedi rollers separate ID cards and getting benefits from State and Central Governments.
-He was always a star speaker in all meetings and conferences, it was said that Aringar Anna will tell the meeting organisers to make Aladi Aruna speak after his arrival as he wants to listen to the speech of Aladi Aruna.
+He was always a star speaker in all meetings and conferences.
 Never in his political life accused of any allegations in any form.
-Even the apposition political party leader admired him for his honesty, integrity and service.
-He was one of the respected politicians in New Delhi.
+Even the opposition political party leader admired him for his honesty, integrity and service.
 He was suspended from DMK party for alleged anti-party activities.
 He accused the party of sidelining those who oppose M. K. Stalin emerging as a potential candidate for Chief Minister.
 He also said that Stalin was unfit to become Chief Minister or lead the party headed by stalwarts such as C. N. Annadurai and M. Karunanidhi.